 Bankruptcy, Bankruptcy Litigation, and Bankruptcy Mediation in Bergen County, New Jersey

 Harry M. Gutfleish leads the firm’s bankruptcy and bankruptcy litigation practice.
-Mr. Gutfleish represents or has represented businesses with financial issues in out of court work outs, reorganizations and various types of liquidation under bankruptcy or state laws.
-Mr. Gutfleish also represents or has represented secured creditors, unsecured creditors, creditors’ committees, court-appointed receivers, and bankruptcy trustees in negotiations with and in bankruptcy and liquidation related cases filed by troubled businesses.
+Mr. Gutfleish represents or has represented individuals and businesses with financial issues in out of court work outs, reorganizations and various types of liquidation under federal bankruptcy law or under state law.
+Mr. Gutfleish also represents or has represented secured creditors, unsecured creditors, creditors’ committees, court-appointed receivers, and bankruptcy trustees in bankruptcy and liquidation related cases filed by individuals and businesses.

 His experience in representing the various constituencies involved provides Mr. Gutfleish with an understanding of the competing goals and expectations of the parties, and the ability to use that understanding to develop courses of action that are realistic yet sensitive to our clients’ needs, and also responsive to the needs of other parties involved, which increases the chances for success.